-When the CHANGE OIL message displays, service is required for the vehicle.
-See DIC Warnings and Messages on page 3-38.
-Have the vehicle serviced as soon as possible within the next 600 miles (1 000 km).
-It is possible that, if driving under the best conditions, the engine oil life system may not indicate that vehicle service is necessary for over a year.
-However, the engine oil and filter must be changed at least once a year and at this time the system must be reset.
-Your dealer/retailer has trained service technicians who will perform this work using genuine parts and reset the system.

-If the engine oil life system is ever reset accidentally, service the vehicle within 3,000 miles (5 000 km) since the last service.
-Remember to reset the oil life system whenever the oil is changed.
-See Engine Oil Life System on page 5-18 for information on the Engine Oil Life System and resetting the system.
+When the Change Oil message displays, service is required for the vehicle as soon as possible, within the next 1 000 km/600 miles.
+If driving under the best conditions, the engine oil life system might not indicate the need for vehicle service for more than a year.
+The engine oil and filter must be changed at least once a year and the oil life system must be reset.
+Your dealer/retailer has trained service technicians who will perform this work and reset the system.
+If the engine oil life system is reset accidentally, service the vehicle within 5 000 km/3,000 miles since the last service.
+Reset the oil life system whenever the oil is changed.
+See Engine Oil Life System on page 6-18.